canonical/mir/doc/sphinx/how-to/how-to-specify-startup-apps.md

 # How to Specify Startup Applications

-**Note**: This builds on top of [Write Your First Wayland Compositor](../write-your-first-wayland-compositor.md).

 When starting a compositor or display server, you usually want to start a few other applications.
 For example you might want to start a background viewer, a terminal, and a status bar.
 Doing so manually like what we've do would be immensely annoying, so let's add an option for users to specify startup apps.

+**Note**: This builds on top of [Write Your First Wayland Compositor](../write-your-first-wayland-compositor.md).

+---

 We'll start by creating an instance of `miral::ExternalClientLauncher`, this will provide a way to launch programs by name.
-Then, we'll create a function that will take the colon separated string and launch each application separately.
+Then, we'll create a function that will take the list of startup apps and launch them.
 Finally, we just need to pass the external client launcher and our configuration option to {func}`run_with` so that they're registered with the compositor.

 ```diff
  #include <miral/runner.h>